Senior UX/UI Designer at OZ Global

 • Automated image editing features — analyzes images to intelligently suggest enhancements and automatically makes adjustments such as color neutralizers and detail enhancers.
 This speeds up the editing process and is a valuable resource if you’re looking for inspiration or need to make quick refinements.

-• Content-aware fill and object removal tools — by understanding the content of the image, it enables you to easily remove unwanted objects or fill in gaps within a scene.
+• Content-aware fill and object removal tools — by understanding the content of the image, enables you to easily remove unwanted objects or fill in gaps within a scene.
 This allows greater flexibility and streamlines the editing workflow.

 • Accelerates the ideation and iteration phases — lets you explore diverse concepts efficiently.